Life of a Query

-1. Update the Master Patient Index: The first step each query takes is updating Particle's Master Patient Index so we can ensure we always have the latest demographics being represented for a given patient.
+1. Update the Master Patient Index: Update Particle's Master Patient Index to ensure we always have the latest demographics being represented for a given patient.

-2. Record Locator: Next, we'll use the geographic information provided in the patient's demographics, as well as any location hints provided, to feed our proprietary Record Locator algorithm to determine all of the network partners that may have data for this request.
+2. Record Locator: Use the geographic information provided in the patient's demographics, as well as any location hints provided, to feed our proprietary Record Locator algorithm to determine all of the network partners that may have data for this request.

 3. Subquery Split: Using this list of network partners, we split the query into a multitude of subqueries, each representing the patient demographics and a unique partner endpoint to request data from.
 Queries are typically split into hundreds of subqueries during this process.

 4. Query Networks: Using the partner endpoint provided, each subquery makes requests for information about the patient demographics.
 While each network partner has its own process that happens behind the scenes, it always boils down to the same three network calls for each.
-They first identify if they have data for the patient based on the demographics provided, then they identify if they have any associated documents, and finally, they will return all documents.
-Also see Network Variability for some of the issues that may come up.
+They first identify if they have data for the patient based on the demographics provided.
+Then they identify if they have any associated documents, and finally, they will return all documents.
+Please see Network Variability for some of the issues that may come up during this step.

-5. Data Transformation: Subqueries are responsible for retrieving C-CDA files in XML format directly from the EMRs we have connectivity to.
-Once all subqueries have been completed, we transform the XML files into FHIR R4 and our Flat format.
+6. Data Transformation: Subqueries are responsible for retrieving C-CDA files in XML format directly from the EMRs that Particle is connected to.
+Once all subqueries have been completed, we transform the XML files into the customer's preferred data format e.g. FHIR R4, Flat, or other.
 Non-XML files retrieved from the networks (e.g. PDFs, PNGs, etc.) are not converted, but can still be retrieved via our C-CDA endpoints.
+Further details about the data transformation processes can be found here.

-6. Data Aggregation: With hundreds of subqueries all making requests in parallel, it's a tricky process to ensure we've got all of the data back before wrapping up processing.
-Every time a subquery completes, we run checks to determine the number of subqueries still outstanding.
-When that number hits zero, we take all of the resulting C-CDA files and bundle them into a single ZIP file, and our FHIR and Flat data stores for retrieval.
+7. Data Aggregation: With hundreds of subqueries all making requests in parallel, it's a tricky process to ensure we've retrieved all of the data before wrapping up processing.
+As such, every time a subquery completes, we run checks to determine the number of subqueries still outstanding.
+When that number hits zero, we take all of the resulting C-CDA files and bundle them into a single ZIP file, and make them available in the appropriate data stores (depending on the customer's preferred data format) for retrieval.
 The query is then marked complete.

 1. C-CDA queries can retrieve the C-CDA files or bundled ZIP file from the /Files/ endpoint.